Setasign/tFPDF/README.txt

-# tFPDF
-**This repository is only made for cloning official tFPDF releases which are available at: http://fpdf.org/en/script/script92.php THERE WILL BE NO DEVELOPMENT IN THIS REPOSITORY!**

-_The only change in this version is that the require_once() calls to font/unifont/ttfonts.php are commented and resolved through the composer autoloader.
-The demo ex.php was changed accordingly, too._

 tFPDF accepts UTF-8 encoded text.
 It embeds font subsets allowing small PDF files.

 It requires a folder 'unifont' as a subfolder of the 'font' folder.